radicle-dev/radicle-upstream/docs/development.md

 2. Test the release
     1. Wait for the Linux release candidate build on CI to pass.
-    2. Build and notarize the macOS binary on your local machine:
+    2. Build and notarize the macOS x86_64 and arm64 binaries on your local machine.

     ```bash
     CSC_NAME=… \